DiaaRoboMind/DiaaCV_with_Arduino-/README.md

 -> Project Description
 A Computer Vision-based system that uses a webcam to track hand landmarks and sends serial commands to an Arduino Uno.
 This allows for dynamic control of:
 * 3 LEDs:Turning them ON/OFF or controlling brightness (The pins can be changed ).
-* Servo Motor: Adjusting movement speed based on finger distance.
+* Servo Motor: Adjusting movement speed based on finger distance(You can also change the pin for it).

 ->Tech Stack
 * Language: Python 3.12.3